 - Install the AEC OP Agent from the portal and login with the portal credentials.
 Click here to know more about the agent setup and configuration.

-- Now Choose two generic app for integration & workflow creation.
+- Now Choose any two application for integration & workflow creation.

 - Before executing the workflow for app integration, you should have a valid data in the source application